Trek to the Base Camp of the tallest mountain in the world!

 • Excess baggage on Lukla flights.

-• Excess baggae to be carried by porters.
+• Excess baggage to be carried by porters beyond specified weight limit).

 • Personal expenses and extra services like WiFi / hot shower.